shawn-sandy/shawnsandy-dev/src/posts/react-vit-ts.md

 ---
-title: 'Creating, Testing, and Publishing React components with Vite'
+title: Creating, Testing, and Publishing React components with Vite
-subtitle: 'Recently I switched from create-react-app (CRA) for creating and publishing react apps and components to rolling my own build solution using Vite, Vitest, and Typescript.'
+subtitle: Recently I switched from create-react-app (CRA) for creating and publishing react apps and components to rolling my own build solution using Vite, Vitest, and Typescript.
 date: 2022-08-20
-coverImage: ['vite.png']
+coverImage:
+  - vite.png
-tags: ['posts']
+tags:
+  - posts
+description: "Recently I switched from create-react-app (CRA) for creating and publishing react apps and components to rolling my own build solution using Vite, Vitest, and Typescript. "
 ---

 ![code studio]({{ hlp.sharp.img(['vite-test.png']) }})

 Recently I switched from create-react-app (CRA) for creating and publishing react apps and components to rolling my own build solution using Vite, Vitest, and Typescript.
 CRA provided an excellent start for creating basic react applications, but it lacked the flexibility I needed to customize component development and builds to meet my specific needs.
 I've been hearing great things about Vite, So I decided to try it and was not disappointed.
 Here is a basic outline of what this involved; I will get into more details in a future post.